Stockton Ports Set to Release Single Game Tickets for May

 The Ports will kick off Opening Weekend on Friday, May 14 with a Ports T-shirt giveaway.
 To finish out the first homestand of the year, the Ports will host Family Funday on Sunday, May 16 along with a Ports Boat Koozie giveaway!

 The Stockton Ports are thrilled baseball is back and eager to welcome fans back in the stands at Banner Island Ballpark.
-Secure your ticket plan now by visiting stocktonports.com or snag your single game tickets once they go on sale tomorrow.
+Secure your ticket plan now by visiting stocktonports.com or snag your single game tickets once they go on sale later today.

 • Discuss this story on the Low-A West League message board...